-By the time we have symptoms of any magnitude, we may have accumulated a lot of experiences and may not really be clear about the original source of our wounding that is causing them and driving things.
-(Usually despite quite a few efforts to find relief or feel better).
+By the time we experience significant symptoms, we may have accumulated a lot of layers of related experiences and be unclear about the original source of our wounding.
+This is usually despite many efforts to shift them or feel better.

 It can be really confusing to know why you may be shame based or have an anxiety disorder.
-It may be hard to understand why depression has just come on at a certain stage of our life.
+It may be hard to understand why depression has come on at a certain stage of our life.
 (We may have felt okay for a while and seemingly ‘suddenly’ not be, or sometimes recent events have prompted us to not feel so great).

-We may know our family life wasn’t great, but obtaining clarity about how we’ve internallized that and why it is affecting us now, can take time and effort.
-Picking apart a legacy of emotional abuse and toxic narcissism can be confusing and take years to understand and see clearly.
+We may know our family life wasn’t great, but obtaining clarity about how we’ve internallized that and why it is affecting us – sometimes many years later, can take time and effort.
+Similarly, picking apart a legacy of emotional abuse and toxic narcissism can be baffling and take years to understand and see clearly.

-One thing that many people report who do eventually embark on a process of healing is that they feel like they don’t fit in and are constantly ‘wrong’, just for being themselves.
+One thing that many people report who do eventually embark on a process of healing is that in their lives, they typically feel like they don’t fit in and are constantly ‘wrong’, just for being themselves.
 This is reflective of a shame based physiology.
 They may also, paradoxically react strongly against anything and anyone who can offer a solution, which is a way of staying safe, until circumstances force us to address what is.

-Change and healing can seem so disruptive, because, when it comes time to embark on healing ourselves, we are in unchartered territory and stepping away from the ‘life script’ we planned into something we know nothing about.
+Change and healing can seem so disruptive, because, when it comes time to embark on healing ourselves, we are in unchartered territory and we are inevitably stepping away from the ‘life script’ we planned, into something we know nothing about.

 We have no idea if the next expert, modality or next thing we try will help us or make us feel more vulnerable or fragile and this is scary when we are investing time and resources into something.

-When someone we loved hurt us deeply the idea of forgiveness can seem incomprehensible.
+When someone we loved hurt us deeply, the idea of forgiveness can seem incomprehensible.
 As many healers bang on about ‘loving everyone’ all the time, we may hate the idea of ‘healing’ and feel like heading for the hills at the very mention of it.

 This confusion is totally normal and I’ve been through all of it.